ulahello/toy-cheri-1/README.md

 A few years ago I grew really interested in memory safe hardware and how a system like CHERI affects (and in some ways simplifies) operating system design.
 This is not my expertise **at all**, I'm just here to learn!
-This project is an artifact that process.
+This project is an artifact of that process.

 ## What is this specifically?
 This is an emulator for a nonexistent/nonstandard ISA heavily based on